 XMP files also come into use when you move your RAW files, or when you want to keep those edits and metadata, without the LrC Catalog file.
-It also allows you to see the edits in a different application, like Adobe Camera RAW, or Photoshop.
+It also allows for interoperability of edits across different applications, like Adobe Camera RAW, or Photoshop

 When Are XMP Files Really Useful?

 Maybe you’re trying to free up space on your main work drive, or maybe you’re just backing up data, and somehow, your RAW files and the associated catalog files get disassociated.

 If those XMP files aren’t being saved next to your RAW files, then you may as well forget that you ever retouched/corrected those images because Lightroom will not be able to reference those changes when you open them up in their new location.

 When the tick box is on, all the changes and adjustments that you apply to each image in lightroom are saved to small .xmp files that have the same name as your original RAW files.
 Here’s what they look like in Windows Explorer.

 If this check box has been off until now, you may have noticed that changes that you make in Lightroom don’t show up in Adobe Camera Raw (ACR).

 However, once you turn it on, your edits will always be in sync between Adobe Camera Raw, Photoshop, Lightroom Classic CC, or even if you browse through files in Adobe Bridge.
 The process is seamless and you don’t have to think about it once it’s turned on.
 It feels like a magical moment when everything works seamlessly.